huntabyte/bits-ui/sites/docs/content/components/alert-dialog.md

 ### Close Focus

 By default, when a dialog is closed, focus will be set to the trigger element of the dialog.
-You can override this behavior using the `onDestroyAutoFocus` prop on the `AlertDialog.Content` component.
+You can override this behavior using the `onCloseAutoFocus` prop on the `AlertDialog.Content` component.

-You'll need to cancel the default behavior of focusing the trigger element by cancelling the event passed to the `onDestroyAutoFocus` callback, and then focus whatever you wish.
+You'll need to cancel the default behavior of focusing the trigger element by cancelling the event passed to the `onCloseAutoFocus` callback, and then focus whatever you wish.

 ```svelte {9-12}
 <script lang="ts">